meilisearch/specifications/README.md

 The goal of the specification is to serve as a basis for development, design and inter-team synchronization.
-When a new feature or product is to be developed, a new pull request is created, and people are invited to discuss the its content.
+When a new feature or product is to be developed, a new pull request is created, and people are invited to discuss the content.
 The goal here is to specify, on a high level the expected behaviour, but also to point out corner cases that need to be addressed.

 The specifications at MeiliSearch are made up of 3 sections that are described